4.5 HIPAA Enforcement & Violations

 Key Takeaways

-• The HHS Office for Civil Rights (OCR) investigates HIPAA Privacy, Security, and Breach Notification complaints and enforces civil monetary penalties.
+• The HHS Office for Civil Rights (OCR) investigates HIPAA Privacy, Security, and Breach Notification complaints and enforces civil monetary penalties; CMS enforces the transactions and identifier standards.

-• Civil monetary penalties follow a four-tier culpability structure: No Knowledge, Reasonable Cause, Willful Neglect-Corrected, and Willful Neglect-Not Corrected, with penalties rising as culpability increases.
+• Civil monetary penalties follow a four-tier culpability structure: No Knowledge, Reasonable Cause, Willful Neglect-Corrected, and Willful Neglect-Not Corrected, with penalty ranges rising as culpability increases.

-• The HIPAA Omnibus Rule made Business Associates and their subcontractors directly liable for HIPAA compliance and enforcement.
+• The HIPAA Omnibus Rule (2013, implementing HITECH) made Business Associates and their subcontractors directly liable for HIPAA compliance and enforcement.

 Who Enforces HIPAA

 The HHS Office for Civil Rights (OCR) enforces the HIPAA Privacy, Security, and Breach Notification Rules.
-OCR investigates complaints, conducts compliance reviews and audits, and can require corrective action plans, resolution agreements, and civil monetary penalties (CMPs).
-The HHS Centers for Medicare & Medicaid Services enforces the Transactions, Code Sets, and Identifier standards.
-Criminal violations are referred to the U.S. Department of Justice.
+OCR investigates complaints, conducts compliance reviews and audits, and can require corrective action plans (CAPs), resolution agreements, and civil monetary penalties (CMPs).
+A separate agency, the Centers for Medicare & Medicaid Services (CMS), enforces the Transactions, Code Sets, and Identifier standards.
+When a violation appears criminal, OCR refers it to the U.S. Department of Justice (DOJ), because OCR itself holds only civil enforcement authority.
+Knowing the OCR-vs-CMS-vs-DOJ split is a recurring exam point.

 The Four Civil Monetary Penalty Tiers

-CMPs are tied to the violator's level of culpability.
-The amounts are statutory minimums and maximums per violation, adjusted each year for inflation, so the CPB exam expects you to know the tier structure and how penalties escalate — not exact dollar figures.
+CMPs are tied to the violator's level of culpability — how much the entity knew or should have known.
+The amounts are statutory minimums and maximums per violation, adjusted each year for inflation, so the CPB exam expects you to know the tier structure and how penalties escalate, not exact current dollars.

 TierCulpabilityDescription